jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Using such »open« questions encourages telling longer story-like answers.
+Using such open questions encourage telling longer, story-like answers.
 These answers will even contain information you did not expect to get.
-This is because a longer, story-like answers will give a rich context.
+This is because a longer, story-like answer will give a rich context.

 <div class="example">